antsaukk/re_analyzer/README.md

 2: Covering problem of the 3 regular graph with stars of sizes [1, 2] possibly converges.
 ```

 *Important: consider computational time.
 Problems in original form will take longer time on graphs with degree > 6.
-Relaxations are sloweron degree > 5.*
+Relaxations are slower on degree > 5.*